dineshabey/ML-Realtime_movie_recommandation_sysytem/README.md

-##🚀Running the Real-Time Movie Recommendation System
+## 🚀 Running the Real-Time Movie Recommendation System

-To run the real-time movie recommendation system, follow these steps:
+- To run the real-time movie recommendation system, follow these steps:

 #Download Dataset: